 Matthew Williams had woken up that morning from a nightmare.
 Nightmares weren't uncommon for the Canadian boy.
 He had them often and they all had a similarity.
-In all the dreams he would be forgotten by everyone even his family or disappear and no one notice he was gone.
-Recently the dreams had become more current and not even his razor can make the feelings go away and give him the release it used to.
+In all the dreams he would be forgotten by everyone, even his family, or disappear with no one noticing he was gone.
+Recently the dreams had become more current.
+Not even his razor can make the feelings go away and give him the release it used to.

 The boy self-injured.
 He didn't do it because he enjoyed the act but because of how it made him feel.
 It convinced him that he was real and alive because sometimes he really believed that he wasn't even real since everyone constantly forgot and ignored him.